demessiee/node-express-intro/Unit-2A.md

 Lets try running the server and going to localhost:3000.

 If you look back at your terminal, you can see that a bunch of stuff relating to the request was logged.
 If you refresh the browser and go to localhost:3000 again, the log will happen again.

+To learn about using the `err` parameter to create your own error handling middleware you can [reference the official Express documentation](https://expressjs.com/en/guide/error-handling.html).
+If time permits we can review this together during lab review time.

 ## Selectively applying middleware